civicrm/civicrm-dev-docs/docs/api/interfaces.md

 ## Javascript {#javascript}

 CiviCRM provides a number of different methods to interact with the API when in javascript code.
-The most common of these is through the AJAX interface which is usally called using jQuery code.
-The next most common is through the angular interface with a couple of nodejs interfaces
+The most common of these is through the AJAX interface which is usually called using jQuery code.
+The next most common is through the angular interface with a couple of Node.js interfaces

-### Javasript AJAX Interface {:#ajax}
+### Javascript AJAX Interface {:#ajax}

 The AJAX interface is one of the more common interfaces used within CiviCRM code.
-The AJAX interface is most commonly seen when used in Javascript code.
+The AJAX interface is most commonly seen when used in javascript code.
 You can get example AJAX interface code out of the [API Explorer](/api/index.md#api-explorer) as needed.

 #### CRM.api3

-`CRM.api3` is a Javascript method produced by CiviCRM as a thin wrapper around a call to `http://example.org/civicrm/ajax/rest`.
+`CRM.api3` is a javascript method produced by CiviCRM as a thin wrapper around a call to `http://example.org/civicrm/ajax/rest`.
 The standard format of a `CRM.api3` call would be

 ```javascript
 CRM.api3('entity', 'action', [params], [statusMessage]);
 ```

-If you pass `true` in as the `StatusMessage` Param, it will display the default status Message.
+If you pass `true` in as the `StatusMessage` param, it will display the default status Message.
 This is useful when doing things such as adding tags to contacts or similar.
 If you wish to do further work based on the result of the API call (e.g use the results from a GET call) you will need to use the [done method](http://api.jquery.com/deferred.done/) to listen for the event.
 For example:

 ```javascript
 CRM.api3('entity_tag', 'create', {contact_id:123, tag_id:42})